-Turning a business around is no easy task.
+It's no easy task to turn around business.
 You have taken a very important first step to making this a reality.
 It will take a lot of work, but if you follow and implement the 9 steps below you will be successful.
 Let's take a look:

 9 Key Steps to a Successful Turn Around